Matthew Lillard: Career

+In 2024, he appeared in filmmaker Mike Flanagan's film The Life of Chuck.

+In January 2025, it was announced that Lillard was returning to the Scream franchise for its seventh entry, having previously played Stuart ‘Stu’ Macher in the first film.

+Other ventures

+Lillard was one of the co-founders of Beadle and Grimms, a company that publishes licensed expanded products, usually of a limited edition, from Wizards of the Coast games including Dungeons and Dragons and Magic: The Gathering.

+Lillard co-founded the company Find Familiar Spirits, which develops and sells specialized alcoholic beverages.

 Personal life

 On August 26, 2000, Lillard married Heather Helm, with whom he has three children.
 They reside in Los Angeles.

 In October 2005, he participated in a Dungeons & Dragons tournament, against members of the Quest Club Gaming Organization, at the Magic Castle in Hollywood, California.
 Lillard has also played Dungeons & Dragons with the online series Dice, Camera, Action with Christopher Perkins as the Dungeon Master; as well as with the Critical Role cast at a special one-shot with Sam Riegel as the Dungeon Master.